-Most of the shrubs and trees composing these shadowy, wild pockets -- West Indian mahoganies, gumbo-limbo, strangler fig and others -- are allied with the Caribbean and the Central and South American tropics.
-While many likely reached the toe of Florida via bird gullets or ocean currents, scientists speculate that hurricanes churning in from the Atlantic or Gulf of Mexico are also responsible.
+Most of the shrubs and trees composing these shadowy, wild pockets composed of West Indian mahoganies, gumbo-limbo, strangler fig and others come from the Caribbean and the Central and South American tropics.
+While many of these seeds likely reached the toe of Florida via bird gullets or ocean currents, scientists speculate that hurricanes churning in from the Atlantic or Gulf of Mexico are also responsible.

 The often-torrential rainfall associated with hurricanes can be a double-edged sword.
 Flooding is commonplace in the wake of a storm, threatening human life and property.
-But the deluges of passing hurricanes and their weakening but still wet remnants can also be a boon for areas experiencing the late-summer droughts that sometimes coincide with tropical-cyclone season.
-Storm precipitation may benefit parched crops in a severely dry stretch of the growing season, or help douse long-raging wildfires.
+But the deluges of passing hurricanes and their weakening, but still wet remnants, can also be a boon for areas experiencing the late-summer droughts that sometimes coincide with tropical-cyclone season.
+Storm precipitation may benefit parched crops in a severely dry stretch of the growing season or help douse long-raging wildfires.